jvermeir/ShoppingList/log.md

 ## 20220430

-Based on the kotlin/spring-boot tutorial, I've added a category table and REST endpoints to add and list categories.
+Based on the kotlin/spring-boot tutorial (https://spring.io/guides/tutorials/spring-boot-kotlin/), I've added a category table and REST endpoints to add and list categories.
 There's also a sort of datamodel in apps/shop-api/doc.

 It turns out that table names in `@Table` annotations are case-sensitive, so you should use